 Call flows for IMS-based avatar calls

-For convenience, three flows from [6] are included here as Figure 1 through Figure 3.
+For convenience, three flows from [6] are included here, with slight modifications to step 4 and step 5 to be aligned with the latest IBACS PD [7], as Figure 1 through Figure 3.
 The call flows are based on the IMS architecture [3].

 Note that there are various options for split rendering.
 Figure 1 shows an example that both the mesh and the user view are generated in the cloud (Enhanced MRF).
 Figure 2 shows an example of split rendering where the mesh is generated on the sender and the user view is rendered in the cloud.
 Figure 3 shows an example that the mesh and the user view are both generated at the sender.